devoptimist/update_wrapper/README.md

 ### Running the upgrade

-First run kitchen converge to create a centos and windows image in Azure
+First run kitchen converge to create a centos and windows image in Azure.

 ```kitchen converge```

 Once the system is converged you will have two servers running chef 13.0.118
 Now edit the policyfile.rb and chenge the runlist from:

 ```
 # run_list: chef-client will run these recipes in the order specified.
 run_list 'update_wrapper::default'
 ```

 to

 ```
 # run_list: chef-client will run these recipes in the order specified.
 run_list 'update_wrapper::update'
 ```

 ```vim Policyfile.rb```

 then remove the Policyfile.lock.json to enable a new one to be generated